 An aggressive second degree arson lawyer fighting on your behalf is invaluable.

 Examples of 2nd Degree Arson in Colorado: Accidents Can Lead to Criminal Charges

 Camping Trip Gone Wrong

-John and his 18-year-old son Mark are camping in Estes Park, Colorado for Father’s Day weekend.
+John and his 18-year-old son Mark are camping in Estes Park for Father's Day weekend.
 One night, they start a campfire.
 John leaves for a moment to go use the restroom.
 While he is gone, his son Mark gets distracted and goes for a short walk just behind where they pitched their tent.
 While the two of them are gone, the wind picks up.
 The campfire soon gets out of control because of the wind and burns the areas surrounding their campsite.
-John and his son are later charged with Second Degree Arson.
+John and his son are later charged with second degree arson.

 4th Of July Mishap

-On the 4th of July early evening, Jeff and his sister Joanne go behind their house to light fireworks in Larimer County.
-Things are going well until Joanne begins arguing with Jeff because he won’t let her light the fireworks she wants to.
-Upset, Joanne wrestles the fireworks out of Jeff’s hands and the sparkler drops.
+On the 4th of July early evening, Jeff and his sister Joanne go behind their house to light fireworks in Adams County.
+Things are going well until Joanne begins arguing with Jeff because he won't let her light the fireworks she wants to.
+Upset, Joanne wrestles the fireworks out of Jeff's hands and the sparkler drops.
 Before long, the fire spreads and damages the open space property behind their home.
-Though clearly a devastating mistake, Jeff and his sister could face charges of 2nd Degree Arson.
+Though clearly a devastating mistake, Jeff and his sister could face charges of 2nd degree arson.